euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 2. *Represent the data in its native binary form.*

-   Since Bloscpack will compress the data it is impossible to represent the data in it's native binary form.
+   Since Bloscpack will compress the data it is impossible to represent the data in its native binary form.

 3. *Be contained in a single file.*